allpix-squared/allpix-squared/src/modules/DepositionPointCharge/README.md

 All charge carriers are deposited at time zero, i.e. at the beginning of the event.

 ### Parameters
+* `model`: Model according to which charge carriers are deposited.
+For `fixed`, charge carriers are deposited at a specific point for every event.
+For `scan`, the point where charge carriers are deposited changes for every event.
+For `spot`, depositions are smeared around the configured position.
 * `number_of_charges`: Number of charges to deposit inside the sensor.
 Defaults to 1.
 Only used for `point` source type.
 * `number_of_steps`: Number of steps over the full sensor thickness at which charge carriers are deposited.
 Only used for `mip` source type.
 Defaults to 100.
-* `model`: Model according to which charge carriers are deposited.
-For `fixed`, charge carriers are deposited at a specific point for every event.
-For `scan`, the point where charge carriers are deposited changes for every event.
-For `spot`, depositions are smeared around the configured position.
-Defaults to `fixed`.
 * `source_type`: Modeled source type for the deposition of charge carriers.
 For `point`, charge carriers are deposited at the position given by the `position` parameter.
 For `mip`, charge carriers are deposited along a line through the full sensor thickness.
 Defaults to `point`.
 * `position`: Position in local coordinates of the sensor, where charge carriers should be deposited.
 Expects three values for local-x, local-y and local-z position in the sensor volume and defaults to `0um 0um 0um`, i.e. the center of first (lower left) pixel.
 Only used for the `fixed` and model.
 When using source type `mip`, providing a 2D position is sufficient since it only uses the x and y coordinates.
 If used in scan mode, it allows you to shift the origin of each deposited charge by adding this value.
 * `spot_size`: Width of the Gaussian distribution used to smear the position in the `spot` model.
 Only one value is taken and used for all three dimensions.